dumlutimuralp/k8s-with-nsx-t-2.4.x/Part 4/README.md

 **top_firewall_section_marker = Section1** and **bottom_firewall_section_marker = Section2** : This is to specify between which sections the K8S orchestrated firewall rules will fall in between.

+_**One additional configuration that is made in the yml file is removing the "#" from the line where it says "serviceAccountName: ncp-svc-account" .
+So that the NCP Pod has appropriate role and access to K8S cluster resources**_

 The edited yml file, "ncp-deployment-custom.yml" in this case, can now be deployed from anywhere.
 In this environment this yml file is copied to /home/vmware folder in K8S Master Node and deployed in the "nsx-system" namespace with the following command.

 <pre><code>